 Cluj-Napoca, as it’s known in a more official sense, is the second largest city in Romania – after Bucharest.
 While at first glance, the city might not physically stand out as some of the more famous towns in Transylvania, Cluj is a proper city and definitely worth the attention.

-Take in the Unique Architecture
+Take in the Unique Blend of Architecture

 With a long history of occupants, dating back to the Roman Empire, the city is filled with many styles of eye-catching architecture.
 With the majority being found centred around the Old Town, you won’t need to wander far to check out some of the most impressive buildings.